 With all that connected up we can start to investigate how Easimap talks to the car’s ECU.

-One approach that was tried was to “sniff” the packets being sent by Easimap to the MBE985.
+One approach that we tried was to “sniff” the packets being sent by Easimap to the MBE985.
 That would mean sniffing the USB connection between Easimap and the MBE985 and Wireshark is a great way of doing that.
-James (Aerobod) on Blatchat had been doing this and got some good background info…
+James (Aerobod on Blatchat) had been doing this and got some good background info…

 But that wasn’t going to be my approach…